Saturday 8 September 2018

 Fees and refreshments

 £70 per person, including tuition, teas and coffees.
-Vegetarian refreshments will be provided, if you have any other dietary requirements please let us know in advance.
+If you have any dietary requirements please let us know in advance.

 Please read our terms and conditions before booking.